Thertzlor/Revenant/wiki/Advanced_Lua_integration.md

 local profile,rv = ... ---@type ProfileTemplate, Revenant

 rv.utils.developerMode()
+-- from THIS point on, global lua libraries and variables can be used.

 ```
 After invoking this function in the top level of the file, the core lua libraries (that is, to the subset included in Logitech's lua engine) can now be used.
 # Working with Hooks